My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 The Blue Lagoon Water Park

-Ben took the children to the water park whilst I did some writing in the café.
-It’s open to staying guests exclusively between 9am and 12pm and then it’s open to the public for the rest of the day.
-My uncle who has been here before recommended we use the pool first thing in the morning as it’s so quiet during the exclusive hours, but we had already pre-booked activities both mornings, so Ben took the children after lunch one day.
+My uncle, who has been here before, recommended we use the pool first thing in the morning as it’s so quiet during the exclusive hours, but we had already pre-booked activities both mornings, so Ben took the children after lunch one day.

-I asked Ben for his thoughts seeing as he was the one who took the children:
+I asked Ben for his thoughts, seeing as he was the one who took the children:

 Click here to check availability for Bluestone in Wales!